 The University of Kentucky Center for Poverty Research (UKCPR) is a nonpartisan, nonprofit academic research center established in 2002.
 Housed in the Gatton College of Business and Economics, the Center’s research informs evidence-based policy on the causes, consequences, and correlates of poverty, inequality, and food insecurity in the United States.

-UKCPR has been the recipient of numerous grants and contracts from federal agencies and foundations that has supported our research and sponsored major conferences on low-income populations.
-In addition, the Center has sponsored several grant-making and mentoring programs, the most recent of which are related to food insecurity and food assistance programs in the U.S.
+UKCPR has been the recipient of numerous grants and contracts from federal agencies and foundations that have supported our research and sponsored major conferences on low-income populations.
+In addition, the Center has sponsored several grant-making and mentoring programs, most recently in the area of food insecurity and food assistance programs in the U.S.

 To subscribe to the listserv and receive email notifications of Center activities, please email firstname.lastname@example.org.